MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 ### Duplicate a dialog

 You can duplicate a dialog that is of type Dialog (see *Dialog types* above).
 This can be useful when you have a well-defined dialog that you want to quickly and easily reuse in the same bot.

+During the operation:
-During the import, the associations of domains, intents, and entities to interactions are maintained.
+* The associations of domains, intents, and entities to interactions are maintained.
+* In the [Dialog Starter](conversation-builder-interactions-dialog-starter.html) interaction, the patterns or intents are duplicated.
+After the operation, modify or remove these as appropriate so that each dialog starter is unique within the bot.

 **To duplicate a dialog**